al-swaiti/ComfyUI-OllamaGemini/README.md

 - The system automatically samples frames from the video for analysis
 - Works best with models that support multimodal inputs

-For audio inputs:
-- Supports various audio formats including MP3 (with proper codecs installed)
-- Automatically converts and processes audio for AI analysis
-- Requires torchaudio (installed automatically with the extension)

 </details>